ng-Classic/ng-classic/packages/compiler/design/architecture.md

 5. Wait on all resources to be resolved.
 6. Calculate the set of transforms which need to be applied.
 7. Kick off Tsickle emit, which runs the transforms.
-8. During the emit callback for .d.ts files, re-parse the emitted .d.ts and merge in any requested changes from the Angular Classiccompiler.
+8. During the emit callback for .d.ts files, re-parse the emitted .d.ts and merge in any requested changes from the Angular Classic compiler.

 ##### Resource loading